andreasmhallberg/readingnotes/eye-tracking/Deutsch, 2001. Syntactic and Semantic Factors in Processing Gender Agreement in Hebrew.md

   - different randomization order for each participant.
   - 25% followed by comprehension question.
 208
   - each trial start with fixation point where sentence start will appear.
 Verifies calibration.

+- Data filtering 209
+  - Only fixations between 140 and 800 ms included.
+  - For all measures, observations larger than 2 SD for each participant excluded.

 - results
   - gaze duration and second pass duration longer for incongruent predicates.
 209